What Are Wine Tannins? [Simple & Detailed Explanation]

 Impress your friends over your next glass of wine with our explanation below.

-A general search of the term ‘tannins’ on the internet led me to discover that woody plants most commonly make tannins, but that they can also be found in everything from ferns to persimmons.
+A general search of the term ‘tannins’ will lead you to discover that woody plants most commonly make tannins, but that they can also be found in everything from ferns to persimmons.

 As we will see, these polyphenols are a group of compounds that are extremely important in the wine making process, and this importance increases even more so in red wines.

 As the polyphenols are released, they can give certain types of wine a particular astringent quality.
 It can also be described as a drying mouth sensation.

-Obviously, certain wines are considered “dry” wines, and it is this type of wine that typically is high in tannins.
-A wine that is considered very dry can also be considered to be a tannic wine.
-Yet another term I had never heard of before!
+Obviously, certain wines are considered “dry” wines, and it is this type of wine that is typically high in tannins.

 Well, after researching a little further, I discovered that it is the length of time that the aforementioned skins, seeds and stems of the grapes actually sit or bathe in the grape juice after the grapes are pressed.